EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 regions, but `tpaexec configure` cannot currently generate such a configuration.
 You must edit config.yml to specify multiple regions.

-### Subnet selection
+### Network configuration

-Specify `--subnet 192.0.2.128/27` to use a particular subnet, or `--subnet-pattern 192.0.x.x` to generate random subnets (as many as required by the architecture) matching the given pattern.

-By default, each cluster is assigned a random /28 subnet under 10.33/16, but depending on the architecture, there may be one or more subnets, and each subnet may be anywhere between a /24 and a /29.
+By default, each cluster will be configured with a number of randomly selected `/28` subnets from the CIDR range `10.33.0.0/16`, depending on the selected architecture.

+Specify `--network 192.168.0.0/16` to assign subnets from a different network.

+**Note:** On AWS clusters, this corresponds to the CIDR configured on the VPC.
+By default, TPAexec assumes a VPC named `Test` has already been created.
+See [aws](platform-aws.md#vpc-required) documentation

+Specify `--subnet-prefix 26` to assign subnets of a different size, /26 instead of /28 in this case.

+Specify `--no-shuffle-subnets` to allocate subnets from the start of the network CIDR range, without randomisation, e.g. `10.33.0.0/28`, then `10.33.0.16/28` and so on.

+Specify `--exclude-subnets-from <directory>` to exclude subnets that are already used in existing cluster config.yml files.
+You can specify this argument multiple times for each directory.

-This option is not meaningful for the "bare" platform, where TPAexec will not alter the network configuration of existing servers.
+**Note:** These options are not meaningful for the "bare" platform, where TPAexec will not alter the network configuration of existing servers.

-**Note:** by default platform AWS assumes a VPC named `Test` has already been created, see the [aws](platform-aws.md#vpc-required) documentation.

 ### Instance type